 Damaged parts should be replaced immediately.

-I hope you have got a lot of information about the Traeger Pellet Grill temperature problems and their troubleshooting in this article.
-Traeger grill not heating up is a common problem.
+I hope you have got a lot of information about the Traeger Pellet Grill temperature problems and their troubleshooting in this article that basically based on my experience.

-The above issues will help you whenever you consider repairing or maintaining your Treasure Grill.
+The above issues will help you whenever you consider repairing or maintaining your Traeger Grill.
 It will depend on the condition of the parts whether you replace or repair them.

 Best of luck with fixing your Traeger Pellet Grill; I’ve tried to help you start smoking the meat once again and hope that things are heating up fast again.